October 18, 2021

 The Port eventually released the ARR to the reporter who also spoke with the FBI, FAA, military officials, as well as friends and family of Mr. Russell.
 In June 2021, this thorough article was published giving insight into the man who pulled off something that no one has ever done, and hopefully, no one will ever do again.

 Fortunately, Mr. Russell didn’t want to hurt anyone because if he did, thousands could have died.
 Less than 10 minutes away, the Seahawks football stadium was packed with spectators for a Pearl Jam concert.
 The Ross & Baruzzini report is quoted in the Rolling Stone article and played a critical role in analyzing what happened during the incident.
-To write their report, Mark and Michael conducted dozens of interviews with airport personnel directly involved with the event.
+To write the report, Michael conducted dozens of interviews with airport personnel directly involved with the event.

 Following the completion of the AAR, Ross & Baruzzini was asked to speak at several airport industry events to discuss the report’s findings.
 It is another example of how our work makes a difference.